-NOTE: EIG has purchased other brand names not listed in the above chart that have either merged with other EIG companies or dissolved.
+NOTE: EIG has purchased other brand names that are not listed in the above chart that have either dissolved or have merged with other EIG companies that are already on the list.

 EIG initially began as BizLand, but began buying smaller web hosting businesses to grow their customer-base.
 Today, they own some of the most well known hosting companies such as BlueHost and HostGator.

 Among their top purchases was the purchase of HostGator for $225 million dollars, one of the fastest growing businesses in the United States.
 Endurance International Group is valued at nearly a billion dollars for all their brands, equipment, datacenters and goodwill.
 Most people are unaware of EIG, because they tend to hide when they buyout smaller hosting companies.
 For over a decade, EIG has been focused primarily on acquiring customers through the purchase of different hosting businesses.
 On October 25, 2013 EIG became a publicly traded company, listed on the NASDAQ as EIGI.